 Lorrie Moore is the Gertrude Conaway Vanderbilt Professor of English at Vanderbilt and the author of four story collections and three novels.
-Her most recent novel is A Gate at the Stairs and her most recent collection of stories is Bark.
-(July 2016)
+Her most recent book is a collection of essays, See What Can Be Done.
+(August 2018)

 Not Pretty Enough: The Unlikely Triumph of Helen Gurley Brown